 In an era where AI can generate code faster than teams can review it, the practices around that code — how it's reviewed, tested, released, and operated — matter more than ever.
 The framework that governs your SDLC is now the bottleneck, not the code itself.

-The framework is open (CC BY 4.0) and free to use as your organization's SDLC standard.
+The framework is open (CC BY 4.0) and free to use as your organization's SDLC protocol.
 No procurement, no vendor assessment, no security review.
 Link to this page, adapt what you need, and start measuring today.

 ENTERPRISE & REGULATED